-As a devoted resident of London’s sprawling metropolis, I wanted a platform to share with fellow urbanites my experiences of London town.
-I like to think of it as a convivial nucleus from which my audience can indulge and divulge, read news, reviews, interviews, commentaries, gossip and gabble.
+As a devoted resident of London’s sprawling metropolis, I wanted a platform to share with fellow urbanites my experiences of London town; a convivial nucleus from which the audience could indulge and divulge, read news, reviews, interviews, commentaries, gossip and gabble.

-Since that day, London’s niche culture webzine written in blog-style format has grown steadily, and now has around 30 contributors publishing regularly on everything from West End Shows to weird folklore, health to hedonism.
+This came in the form of London’s niche culture webzine The London Word, which now has over 30 contributors publishing regularly on everything from West End shows to weird folklore, health to hedonism.